 Gospel Music in Harlem and the Rest of New York City

+This post describes how you could hear gospel music in New York, whether in Harlem, in Brooklyn or anywhere else.
 You don’t have to take a Harlem gospel tour to hear gospel music in New York City.
 All you need to do is some research and advance planning.
 Here’s some information to help you visit a gospel church in NYC.
-It’s as close as the Theater District (video below shows the Adult Praise Choir from the Times Square Church).
-Of course, if this seems daunting, you might consider a guided tour. (en español)
+It’s as close as the Theater District in Midtown Manhattan (video below shows the Adult Praise Choir from the Times Square Church).
+Of course, if this seems daunting, you might consider a guided tour.
+We also cover several gospel churches on our pay-what-you-wish Harlem Walking Tour as well as on our audio tour of Harlem.

 If you are considering purchasing a tourist discount pass, keep in mind many gospel experiences are included free.